burdiuz/js-backbone-properties/README.md

 ## Usage

-To start using decorator you should extend model from ModelDecorator instead of Backbone.Model.
+To start using decorator you should extend model from `ModelDecorator` instead of Backbone.Model.
 ```javascript
 var decorated = ModelDecorator.extend({
   ...
 });
 ```
-With extending from ModelDecorator, extended model gains new properties and methods.
+With extending from `ModelDecorator`, extended model gains new properties and methods.

  * `properties` -- Facade object with all generated properties
  * `propertyOptions` -- Object containing options for model attributes that should be used by default when setting new value via setter function